oktadev/okta-blog/_source/_posts/2022-07-20-express-prisma-tailwind.md

 Finally, you learned how to secure your express application using passport.

-## Learn More About Node, Authentication, and Okta
+## Learn more about Node, authentication, and Okta

 Can't get enough of Node?
 Check out our [quickstarts for Node](https://developer.okta.com/code/nodejs/) and other excellent posts from the Okta Developer blog:
 - [Build and Deploy a Node.js App to Heroku](/blog/2022/02/28/build-deploy-node-app-heroku)